silentvw/cPanel-OLS/README.md

 ### How do I install?

 1. Clone this repo
+2. Ensure Enterprise LSWS is not installed and cPanel Plugin for Enterprise LSWS is removed.
-2. Create a server snapshot/backup ( RECOMMENDED )
+3. Create a server snapshot/backup ( RECOMMENDED )
-3. Run install.sh
+4. Run install.sh